ossdhaval/mysite/source/while-working/product-manager.md

 product prioritization microcertification
 -----------------------------------------

+Prioritization is about focusing your team’s energy on the initiatives that will have the greatest impact.

 Prioritization helps you stay confident about delivering value and not get swayed by the loudest stackholder or latest market trend.

 ### Ruthless prioritization